 Do you want to add a product on your Google Merchant Center but don’t want to create a whole new product data feed from scratch?

-In this blog, you will learn the step-by-step process on how to upload products in Google Merchant Center without creating a new product feed.
 We will also be dropping the best practices to optimize ad titles, images, and product pages to scale up your Google shopping campaigns.